MicrosoftDocs/learn/learn-pr/azure/get-started-azure-advisor/includes/2-recommendations.md

 - You can select a linked **Recommended action** and another page opens that lets you take the necessary steps to resolve the issue.
 - If you'd prefer to handle the recommendation at a later time, you can select **Postpone**.
 Advisor removes it from the list, but will recommend it again if the issue hasn't been resolved.
-- If you know that you don't want to resolve that issue, you can just select **Dismiss** and Advisor will remove it from the list and will no longer show it as a recommendation for that resource.
+- If you know that you don't want to resolve that issue, you can just select **Dismiss**, and Advisor removes it from the list and no longer shows it as a recommendation for that resource.
 You can always revisit your dismissed recommendations in the **Postponed & Dismissed** tab under any of your recommendations.

    :::image type="content" source="../media/azure-advisor-vm-resize-postpone-dismiss.png" alt-text="Screenshot showing how to find Advisor by using search." lightbox="../media/azure-advisor-vm-resize-postpone-dismiss.png":::